vipulsinghaloria-pixel/E--commerce-Sales-Dashboard/README.md

-Note: - Data is taken from Kagel.
+Note: - Data is taken from Kaggel.